Section 1031 is like Free Money from the IRS.

 The third is tax on the recapture of depreciation of $65,400 taken on the Duplex.
 This rate is 25% and the tax is $16,350.

 I will explain Depreciation Recapture later.
-For now, just understand that there is a 25% tax on the amount of depreciation taken on an investment property when you sell it.
+For now, just understand that the amount of depreciation taken is now taxed as Ordinary Income, up to a maximum rate of 25% when you sell the property.

 The fourth deduction is an example of how the deferred tax concept of Section 1031 Exchange actually works.
 Pay close attention and take notes here.

 Remember that you deferred $50,000 Capital Gains tax on the original $250,000 in profit.
-And you used one-fifth of that profit to re-invest in this property.
-Now you are selling this property, so one-fifth of the deferred taxes are now due.
+And you used one-fifth of that $250,000 profit to re-invest in this property.
+Now you are selling this property, so one-fifth of the taxes that you deferred are now due.

 That amount is $10,000.